 I want to thank Prof. Dr. Fakhreddin Mamedov to be my advisor.
-First, at the beginnig of this semester he gave me another subject for graduation project, which I want.
-Later, he changed my graduation project subject to this.
-But, I had not any knowledge about this subject and I really didn't want it.
 Under his guidance, I like this subject and learn a lot about GSM.
 With this event, he showed the way of success to me.
 He helps me a lot in my study.
 He shared his knowledge and special documents with me to give some idea about my project.

-I want to present my thanks all Professors, Doctors and education staff of Electrical and Electronic Engineering Department of Near East University.
+I want to present my thanks all Professors, Doctors and education staff of Electrical and Electronic Engineering Department of Near East University, specially to Assit.
+Prof. Kadri Bürüncük, Mr. Özgür Cemal Özerdem and Mr. Mehrdad Khaledi.
 During my education along four years, they presents their knowledge without any boring and dread.
 Also, I will represent my professors, doctors and my university with these knowledge.

-Special thanks to Cemal and Cem.
-With their kind help, I overcome many difficulties.
-I study with Cem's computer for my project.
-Cemal helps me a lot with his experience.
+Special thanks to Semih.
+With his kind help, I overcome many difficulties.
+I study with him for hours on my project.

 I also want to thank my friends in Near East University and in Cyprus.
-Thanks to Erdem, Omran and Muhammed.
+Thanks to Ergün and Umut.
 They stand for me, when I need them and they support me all the time.
-Also thanks to my flatmates; Bülent, Sarp and Caner.
-Being with them is really funny.